Bob Huggins tries to walk back resignation from West Virginia, school denies demand for reinstatement

 West Virginia responded with a total denial of Huggins' claims in a response letter, calling the assertion "completely factually inaccurate."

-General counsel Stephanie Taylor wrote the letter clashed with what she heard Friday from Bob Fitzsimmons, a lawyer who has represented Huggins on other matters.
+General counsel Stephanie Taylor wrote that the letter clashed with what she heard Friday from Bob Fitzsimmons, a lawyer who has represented Huggins on other matters.
 She requested a clarification on who is representing Huggins and suggested Campbell hadn't performed due diligence on the case.

 She also noted Huggins himself told the WVU players he was resigning and claimed what Campbell called a text message was in fact an email from Huggins' wife, reading "Please accept this correspondence as my formal notice of resignation as WVU Head Basketball Coach and as notice of my retirement from West Virginia University, effective immediately."